 The home growth of the areca palms has multiple challenges.

 Light: The Areca palms grow best in bright light.
 But don’t give too much direct sunlight to the plant, because the leaves of this plant will turn yellowish in the direct sunlight.

-Water: This areca palm is also like the many palms, it has the sensitivity of the overwatering.
+Water: This areca palm is also like the many palms, it has the sensitivity of overwatering.

-Temperature and Humidity: This Areca Plame is not performed best in the average room temperature of 65 to 75 F. Keep the palms away from the air-conditioned, cold window, and heat sources.
-This plant is sensitive in the low temperature so it is best to plant outside in summers.
+Temperature and Humidity: This Areca Plame is not performed best at the average room temperature of 65 to 75 F. Keep the palms away from the air-conditioned, cold window, and heat sources.
+This plant is sensitive to low temperature so it is best to plant outside in summers.

 Fertilizer: Feed the weak liquid fertilizer once or twice in the growing season and don’t in the winter season.